 In your opinion, what is the biggest impact Sumitovant can have on patients and the world?

-Sumitovant is in a great position for success since we have two late-stage assets with great potential to address unmet medical needs, as well as novel, early-stage programs for orphan diseases and distinct digital technology platforms.
-I believe that our society will require more comprehensive, holistic healthcare solutions, and we will be able to contribute to making it happen through collaborative work with Sumitomo Dainippon Pharma as well as Roivant.
+Sumitovant is in a great position for success because we have two late-stage assets with great potential to address unmet medical needs, as well as novel, early-stage programs for orphan diseases and distinct digital technology platforms.
+I believe that society will require more comprehensive, holistic healthcare solutions, and we will be able to contribute to making it happen through collaborative work with Sumitomo Dainippon Pharma as well as Roivant.

 Based on your past and current experience – and the trajectory you have observed – where will the bio-pharma industry be in the next 10 to 20 years?